A linear model of separation for western boundary currents with bathymetry and stratification: Construction of Ekman boundary layers

 From there, we infer that

-The structure of the eigenvector is quite informative, and shows that the structure of this Ekman boundary layer differs from the classical case without stratification.
+\begin{remark} The explicit expression of the eigenvector is quite informative, and shows that the structure of this Ekman boundary layer differs from the classical case without stratification.
 Indeed, at main order, we have $\mathsf{U_1}\simeq \cos \alpha$ and $\mathsf{U}_3 \simeq \sin \alpha$.
-Therefore the vertical component of the eigenvector is non zero.
+Therefore the vertical component of the eigenvector is non zero at the main order, so that the vertical component of the interior solution at order $\varepsilon^k$ on the boundary is balanced exactly by an Ekman layer of order $\varepsilon^k$, not $\varepsilon^{k-1}$ as it can be the case in flat settings.
+This is why the notion of Ekman pumping was referred to as no more relevant in the introduction.
 Additionally, it can be checked that

 which means that hydrostatic balance is satisfied at main order within the boundary layer.
-However, computing the combination of the pressure gradient and of the stratification term at main order from \eqref{pression-Ekman-non-hydro}, we see that
+However, computing the combination of the pressure gradient and of the stratification term in the $e_x$ component from \eqref{pression-Ekman-non-hydro}, we see that

 This term exactly balances the diagonal term stemming from viscous dissipation in the $e_x$ component.
 In this component, the rotation term does not play a role at main order.
-In the second component however, we do find that

-at main order, which means that the viscous dissipation of the second component balances the Coriolis force.
+In the second component however, the balance \eqref{balance-lambda1} is satisfied at main order, which means that the viscous dissipation of the second component balances the Coriolis force.
+It can be checked that the $\beta$ effect is indeed negligible within this boundary layer.